mintproject/droughtIndices/README.md

 `python WM_climate_indices.py config.json`

 The config.json file contains the following fields:
 * dataset_type: the type of NetCDF files.
-Valid entries are GLDAS, FLDAS or CHIRPS
+Valid entries are GLDAS, ECMWF or CHIRPS
 * dataset_name: Name of dataset file or parent folder
+* dynamic_name: Whether to choose a constant name (results) or allow to infer it from parameters.
 * path: The out directory to write the index files.
 Index files are in NetCDF format, visualization in mp4.
 All years contained in a single file.
 Two folders will be created: figures (which contains each frame for the movie) and results, which will include both the netcdf and mp4 files.
 Each dataset is given a unique ID, which can be used to match data and visualization.
 * fig (bool): If True, will generate a movie.
 * name: The name of the index to be calculated.
 Valid entries include: